ankush5608/Machine-Learning/README.md

 # Machine-Learning

-This Repository contains about the fundamentals of Machine Learning which not only includes the use of sci-kit learn packages to build the model but also deals about how to build them from scratch without the use of built in packages.
+This Repository contains about the fundamentals of Machine Learning which not only includes the use of sci-kit learn and other packages to build the model but also deals about how to build them from scratch without the use of built in packages.

 This also deals with the multilayer perceptron neural networks implementation